Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Introduction

 To address research questions about the association of the longitudinal profiles of risk factors and the time to outcome events of interest, statistical analyses are often conducted with some form of joint models.
-These joint models often assume either that the existence of a set of low-dimensional unobserved time-independent variables that vary across individuals and operate underneath both the longitudinal profile and the survival time (\citealp{Wulfsohn1997}), or that the risk of occurrence of an outcome event is directly associated with the latent (functions of) smooth longitudinal profile (\citealp{Rizopoulos2012,Papageorgiou2019}).
-Joint models focus on how the levels of the smooth profiles of risk factors are associated with prognosis (\citealp{Tsiatis2004}).
-Recent advances in joint models extended single longitudinal risk factor profiles to multiple risk factor profiles with possible extension to different risk factor types (\citealp{Larsen2004, Chi2006, Andrinopoulou2014, Musoro2015, Proust2014}).
+These joint models often assume either the existence of a set of low-dimensional unobserved time-independent variables that vary across individuals and operate underneath both the longitudinal profile and the event time~\cite{Wulfsohn1997}, or that the risk of occurrence of an outcome event is directly associated with the latent (functions of) smooth longitudinal profile~\cite{Rizopoulos2012,Papageorgiou2019}.
+Joint models focus on how the levels of the smooth profiles of risk factors are associated with prognosis~\cite{Tsiatis2004}.
+Recent advances in joint models extended single longitudinal risk factor profiles to multiple risk factor profiles with possible extension to different risk factor types~\cite{Larsen2004, Chi2006, Andrinopoulou2014, Musoro2015, Proust2014}.
+Other recent advances in joint model include the incorporation of heteroscedasticity in the longitudinal profile\cite{Barret2018} or the inclusion of a random change point in the longitudinal profile\cite{Yu2010}.
 Nevertheless, the main associations between the longitudinal risk factor profiles and the time-to-event outcomes still closely follow the two approaches described above.
-Whilst, relations between other features of the longitudinal profiles, such as their intra-individual variability, and the time-to-event outcome is less frequently investigated.
+Whilst, relations between other features of the longitudinal profiles, such as their intra-individual variability and the time-to-event outcome is less frequently investigated.